Transfer Learning of CATE with Kernel Ridge Regression: Theoretical Results

 with probability at least \(1-2n^{-11}\).
 Here, \(\lesssim\) hides absolute constants. \end{theorem}

-Its proof is deferred to Section~\labelcref{section; proof RA learner}.
-This theorem provides the upper bound of MSE with deterministic form.
-Recall that we generate multiple CATE estimators \(\cH := \{\hat{h}_{\bm{\lambda}} \mid \bm{\lambda}\in \bm{\Lambda}\}\) in Algorithm~\labelcref{algorithm; RA learner}.
-The following corollary states the best possible MSE bound among these candidates.
+Its proof is deferred to Appendix~\labelcref{section: proof RA learner}.
+This theorem provides an upper bound on the MSE of $\hat{h}_{\bm{\lambda}}$.
+Recall that we generate multiple CATE estimators \(\cH := \{\hat{h}_{\bm{\lambda}} \mid \bm{\lambda}\in \bm{\Lambda}\}\) in Algorithm~\labelcref{algorithm: RA learner}.
+The following corollary bounds the best MSE over these candidates.

 \begin{corollary}[Optimal MSE bound among candidates] Assume that we run \texttt{COKE} under the same setup as in Theorem~\ref{theorem; main theorem}.
 Then, with probability at least \(1-2n^{-11}\), the following holds: